American Indian language

 What other Native Americans did the Chumash tribe interact with?

-The Chumashes traded regularly with other tribes of the Southwest, particularly the
+The Chumashes traded regularly with other tribes of Southern California, particularly coastal communities such as the

 What are Chumash arts and crafts like?